FardinA143/FardinA143/README.md

 - 👋 Hi, I’m Fardin, a Computer Science & Engineering student at [@UPC](https://github.com/UPC)
 - 💼 Working [@TdD-Inc](https://github.com/TdD-Inc), an organization about knowledge development with friends.
-- 📖 Currently in the process of learning some languages, usage of various libraries and development apps
+- 📖 Currently in the process of learning programming languages, usage of various libraries and development apps
 - 📫 To reach me, you can use the following links:
 	- E-mail: contact@fardinarafat.tk
 	-  GitHub: [@FardinA143](https://github.com/FardinA143)